syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

    - Show toast + updated Daily brief (new incident with severity badge).
 6. **Voiceover**: “I first connect my Somnia wallet and create a workspace if needed.
 On the dashboard I click **Run policy evaluation** to fire the indexer; it hits `/api/indexer/run`, evaluates SafeOracleRouter across feeds, and logs telemetry + incidents into Convex.
 Oracles update on deviation + heartbeat, so drift and staleness are expected—this makes that model actionable.”

-## 2.5) Why not just an oracle?
-(1:05 – 1:15)

-- **Visual**: Quick “evidence” list overlay.
-- **Voiceover**: “Oracles are necessary but not sufficient.
-The deviation + heartbeat model means prices can be valid yet stale; DIA on Somnia documents ~0.5% deviation and 120s refresh.
-Manipulation and MEV pressure exist—so serious protocols use circuit breakers and guardians.”

 ## 3) Register a monitor — Configuration (1:05 – 1:35)

 1. Go to `/monitors/new`.